Command Pattern Tutorial

 create save oper

-16. Click OK to apply the pattern to diagram.
+16. Click OK to apply the pattern to the diagram.

 17. Tidy up the diagram.
-Here is the result:
+The result should look like this:

 result